 Tesla provides an example of a great mission setting out “To accelerate the world’s transition to sustainable energy.”.
 This mission is inspiring, positioning Tesla at leader in renewable and sustainable energy as not just car manufacturing.

 Equally important as your mission is defining a vision.
-This is a statement which describes the desired long-term results of your company’s efforts. skefto allow organisations to define their vision by providing a lense into their desired future state.
+This is a statement which describes the desired long-term results of your company’s efforts. skefto allow organisations to define their vision by providing a lens into their desired future state.
 The impact of an organisations vision is paramount as it shapes all future business planning activities.

 Early on Bill Gates set the Goal of having “a computer on every desk”.
 This statement set a very ambitious vision for Microsoft providing a crystal clear insight into its potential future state.